Security practices

 Managing access to our systems and services securely

 Supporting our ZeroTrust architecture, we control access to our corporate applications through a single-sign on platform.
 To access any of our applications, staff need to authenticate via this platform, including through the use of a second factor of authentication.
-Users need to authenticate either through U2F keys or via a mobile application authenticator provisioned to Atlassian employees – we have removed less secure authentication methods such as SMS and phone-based OTPs.
+Depending on the application, staff need to authenticate either using FIDO2 keys or via a mobile application authenticator provisioned to Atlassian staff – less secure authentication methods such as SMS and phone-based OTPs are not supported.
 Atlassian has adopted this approach to ensure our authentication process is highly resistant to phishing-based and man-in-the-middle attacks - any system that sends codes in a text message can be compromised by a skilled attacker.

 Securing our endpoint devices